South AfricaOfficial Name: Republic of South Africa

 South African law requires travelers to have two fully blank visa pages.
 Blank “endorsement” pages are not sufficient.
 The blank pages must be “visa” pages.
 All travelers should have at least two fully blank passport visa pages upon each arrival in South Africa, including following trips to neighboring countries.

-Travelers without the requisite blank visa pages in their passports may be refused entry into South Africa, fined, and returned to their point of origin at their own expense.
+Travelers without the requisite blank visa pages in their passports will be refused entry into South Africa, fined, and returned to their point of origin at their own expense.

 As a general precaution, all travelers should carry a photocopy of the photo/bio information page of their passport and keep it in a location separate from their passport.